 Beer is generally made from malted barley because barley naturally has a high starch content, along with the enzymes needed to convert the starch into sugar, and proteins required to feed the yeast.
 Furthermore, barley husks are perfect for filtering the wort.
 However, beer can also be brewed with wheat, rye, oats, corn or rice.
 All of these will require more filtering.

-I only make wholegrain beers, so my process involves making wort with malted barley.
+I only make all grain beers or mixed malt-extract and malted grain, so my process involves making wort with malted barley.

 Traditionally all alcohol was made from wild yeasts.
 However, this doesn’t always result in a tasty brew (depending on regional variations in wild yeasts and your ability to control them).
 Also wild yeasts tend to die out at 5% alcohol, so they aren’t ideal for stronger beverages.
 Over time, specific strains of yeast have been cultivated to make beer, wine, etc. These specific strains of yeast are selected to ferment at particular temperatures, and influence the flavour of the end product.

 You can buy yeasts onlineor at your local brewing shop.

 Hops are a cone-shaped flower of a vine.
 They are used for flavour and as a preservative.
 Generally they are added several times throughout the brewing process.
 Early on, they add bitterness to the beer.
 Added at the end of brewing they give beer that distinctly “hopy” flavour.